‹ Back to The Vine

 Direct ways interest rates can impact your business

-An increased cost of taking on debt discourages businesses from borrowing and causes them to seek other options for funding their company.
-At the same time, higher APY earning makes the use of interest-bearing business checking and savings accounts more attractive.
-Lower interest rates have the opposite effect in both borrowing and saving.
+A decreased cost of taking on debt encourages businesses to borrow, and to use those funds to invest in their business.
+At the same time, lower APY makes high-yield interest business checking and savings accounts less attractive.
+Higher interest rates have the opposite effect in both borrowing and saving.

 Indirect ways interest rates can impact your business

-While interest rates are high, though, you can take advantage of a high-yield business checking account to maximize your earning potential.
+While interest rates remain relatively, though, you can take advantage of a high-yield business checking account to maximize your earning potential.

 Earn more and pay less with Bluevine Business Checking.